 - The inclusion of students as stakeholders in the governance of institutions of theological education.

 While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard.
-Keep up with the redevelopment here.
+You can read the revised standards here.

 Recommended Standards for field education, compliments of EATFE